The Cars discography

 The discography of the American rock band the Cars includes seven studio albums, eight compilation albums, four video albums and 26 singles.
-Originating in Boston in 1976, the band consisted of singer/guitarist Ric Ocasek, singer/bassist Benjamin Orr, guitarist Elliot Easton, keyboardist Greg Hawkes, and drummer David Robinson.
+Originating in Boston in 1976, the band originally consisted of singer/guitarist Ric Ocasek, singer/bassist Benjamin Orr, guitarist Elliot Easton, keyboardist Greg Hawkes, and drummer David Robinson.
+The band disbanded in 1988 and Orr died of pancreatic cancer in 2000.
+The band reformed in 2010 without Orr and released another studio album the following year before disbanding again shortly after.
 The Cars sold over 23 million albums in the United States and had 13 singles that reached the Top 40.
-The band was inducted into the Rock and Roll Hall of Fame in 2018.
+The band was inducted into the Rock and Roll Hall of Fame in 2018 and reunited for the final time at the ceremony, and Ocasek died of natural causes the following year.